 - Nature of the document;

-- A consecutive serial number not exceeding sixteen characters, in one or multiple series, containing alphabets or numerals or special characters hyphen or dash and slash symbolised as “-” and “/” respectively, and any combination thereof, unique for a financial year;
+- A consecutive serial number not exceeding sixteen characters, in one or multiple series, containing alphabets or numerals or special characters hyphen or dash.
+In addition, slash indicate as “-” and “/” respectively, and any combination thereof, unique for a financial year;

 - Date of issue;

-- Name, address and Goods and Services Tax Identification Number or Unique Identity Number, if registered, of the recipient;
+- Name, address and Goods and Services Tax Identification Number or Unique Identity Number, of the recipient;

-- Name and address of the recipient and the address of delivery, along with the name of State and its code, if such recipient is un-registered;
+- Name and address of the recipient and the address of delivery, along with the name of State and its code, if such recipient is not register.

 - Serial number and date of the corresponding tax invoice or, as the case may be, bill of supply;